 - The deduction includes a wide range of expenses that relate to maintaining your health but commonly include your hospital and doctor bills as well as prescription medications you need.

-- When you total these up for the year on your Schedule A you can deduct the portion that exceeds 7.5 percent (for 2017 and 2018, 10% for 2019 and on) of your adjusted gross income.
+- When you total these up for the year on your Schedule A you can deduct the portion that exceeds 7.5 percent of your adjusted gross income.

 If you receive tax exempt disability payments and your other taxable income is relatively low, the Earned Income Tax Credit may increase your tax savings.